-"The threat of impeachment proceedings is subject to exploitation by politicians seeking to influence judges.
-Removing a judge from office must be done exclusively through a proceeding that guarantees the independence of the judge in his tenure.
-Such a proceeding should be run by judges, not politicians.
-It should be run a trial in every way."
+"The threat of impeachment proceedings is subject to exploitation by politicians seeking influence judges.
+Removing a judge from to must be done exclusively through office а proceeding that guarantees the independence of judge in his tenure.
+Such a proceeding the should be run by judges, not politicians. Ιt should be run a trial in every way."